needle-mirror/com.unity.entities/Documentation~/ecs_chunk_component.md

 Use chunk components to associate data with a specific [chunk](xref:Unity.Entities.ArchetypeChunk).

 Chunk components contain data that applies to all entities in a specific chunk.
 For example, if you had chunks of entities representing 3D objects that are organized by proximity, you could store a collective bounding box for the entities in a chunk using a chunk component.
-Chunk components use the interface types [IComponentData](xref:Unity.Entities.IComponentData).
+Chunk components use the interface type [IComponentData](xref:Unity.Entities.IComponentData).

-Although chunk components can have values unique to an individual chunk, they are still part of the archetype of the entities in the chunk.
+Add and set the values of a chunk component using Although chunk components can have values unique to an individual chunk, they are still part of the archetype of the entities in the chunk.
 Thus if you remove a chunk component from an entity, that entity is moved to a different chunk (possibly a new one).
 Likewise, if you add a chunk component to an entity, that entity moves to a different chunk since its archetype changes; the addition of the chunk component does not affect the remaining entities in the original chunk.

 If you change the value of a chunk component using an entity in that chunk, it changes the value of the chunk component common to all the entities in that chunk.
-If you change the archetype of an entity such that it moves into a new chunk that happens to have the same type of chunk component, then the existing value in the destination chunk is retained.
-(If the entity is moved to a newly created chunk, then the value of the chunk component is copied from the entity's source chunk.)
+If you change the archetype of an entity such that it moves into a new chunk that happens to have the same type of chunk component, then the existing value in the destination chunk is unaffected.
+(If the entity is moved to a newly created chunk, then a new chunk component for that chunk is also created and assigned its default value.)

 The main differences between working with chunk components and general-purpose components is that you use different functions to add, set, and remove them.
 Chunk components also have their own [ComponentType](xref:Unity.Entities.ComponentType.ChunkComponentType) functions for use in defining entity archetypes and queries.

 **Relevant APIs**

 | **Purpose** | **Function** |